 An Obeya room is a central location (like a conference room) in which managers, leaders, and workers can meet to brainstorm, generate ideas, ask questions, and debate.
 Obeyas are typically set up with the walls plastered with posters, whiteboards, graphs, and all other relevant information to the project displayed in a clear and logical manner.
 A project is much more likely to be successful when everyone involved with the project planning process can discuss the project while surrounded by carefully selected information.
 The Obeya helps to break down barriers, walls, and silos between departments, effectively streamlining the decision-making process.

-This process management tool fuels creativity and collaboration between decision-makers on all levels while developing problem-solving skills and can also be used in manufacturing as it is intended to shorten the Plan-Do-Check-Act (PDCA) cycle.
+Obeya rooms are a process management tool that fuels creativity and collaboration between decision-makers on all levels while developing problem-solving skills.
+An obeya room can also be used in manufacturing as it is intended to shorten the Plan-Do-Check-Act (PDCA) cycle.
 A permanent Obeya room can be a central location where plant or facility managers meet regularly, even a few times a day, to review the production process and its successes and shortcomings.
 On the other hand, a manager can create an Obeya room or an important or lengthy project.